 About

 My name is Luka.
-I’m a poet, rapper and educator.
+I’m a poet, rapper and educator with Greek ancestry, born in Australia.
 I use poetry as a tool for personal and social transformation.

 I live in a liminal space: where ancient Greek storytelling traditions meet contemporary rap and spoken word.